tlam333/Parson-Problems/README.md

   ```
 ## Usage

+1. **Register an account** you need to register an account first before navigating around to different pages.
+2. If you already registered then simple login with an existing username and password.
-1. **Select a Category:** Choose a data analytics category from the dropdown menu.
+1. **Select a Category:** Choose a data analytics category from the dropdown menu and click a topic.
-2. **Solve the Problem:** Rearrange the code blocks to form the correct solution.
+2. **Solve the Problem:** Now you should be in the workspace page where you can rearrange the code blocks to form the correct solution, you must drag all the code blocks before submitting.
-3. **Submit:** Click the "Submit" button to check your answer.
-4. **Receive Feedback:** Immediate feedback will be provided to help you understand any mistakes.

-To Submit Parsons Problems type : `python drag.py` into the console on the workspace page
+4. **Receive Feedback:** To submit Parsons Problems type : `python drag.py` into the bottom console on the workspace page and viola

+** As per client request, there is a special admin route with an admin account.
+The original client for this project should have the authentication credentials for the admin account, and can test the admin account if they chose to do so.

 ---